ygame11092017/ykit-wiki/server/README.md

 | server_id | id of server game - get from function setPaymentInfo in YKit client|
 | payment_id | id of payment package - get from function setPaymentInfo in YKit client|
 | order_id | order id|
 | sign | Used to verify the request.
+[Click here to know how to verify the signature](https://github.com/ygame11092017/ykit-wiki/blob/master/server/HowToCreateSignature.md#14-api-payment-callback)

 - Your API must be response the result in the JSON format as description in the table below